Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 # Agentic Search

-Initial tests showed some success, but naturally led to the question of how many results to ask the vector database for?
-Too few and you might not get the info you need, and too many will inflate the context length and add noisy information, defeating the point of implementing the search.
+Initial tests showed some success, but naturally led to the question "How many results should I ask the vector database for?".
+Too few and you might not get the info you need, and too many will inflate the context length and add noisy information, diluting what's important and arguably defeating the point of implementing the search.

-One answer to this is rather than search for the chunks ourselves, just give the LLM a tool which allows it to search the store for itself and instruct it to keep searching until it finds what it needs.
+One answer to this is rather than search for the chunks ourselves, give the LLM a tool which allows it to search the store for itself and instruct it to keep searching until it finds what it needs.
 Semantic Kernel makes this easy by passing the Qdrant store to an instance of their [VectorStoreTextSearch plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/text-search/text-search-vector-stores?pivots=programming-language-csharp#using-a-vector-store-with-text-search) which can then be registered as a tool for the LLM.

 I also sped up the process of embedding the documents by implementing an [`IEmbeddingGenerator`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.ai.iembeddinggenerator-2?view=net-9.0-pp) tailored to the LM Studio embedding API.
 By passing this to the Qdrant connector the embeddings would be automatically requested and populated when inserting an item, removing the need for me to manually request them from LM Studio.